Image © 2019 DigitalGlobe

 Urban stormwater management is a growing challenge in many U.S. cities.
 An evaluation of Pittsburgh's Negley Run watershed, an urgent flood-risk challenge, shows investment in green stormwater infrastructure could reduce flooding and provide net positive economic benefits.

 Cities across the United States are struggling to effectively manage stormwater.
 This study shows how the challenges of increasing volumes of stormwater in a complex urban environment can be addressed by a mix of solutions.

 A railway viaduct in the Negley Run watershed in Pittsburgh's East End.

 The City of Pittsburgh is a prime example of these challenges.
 The Pittsburgh region’s combined sewer system is inadequately sized to capture and treat most “wet weather” events, which occur frequently throughout the year.
 As a result, nearly every time it rains, a sewer overflow occurs in at least one of the approximately 450 outfalls in the system, draining a mix of untreated wastewater and stormwater into streams and rivers.

 Furthermore, high precipitation events combined with hilly topography and poor drainage can lead to flooding in many low-lying areas.
 Some neighborhoods regularly face rainfall flooding, which can damage homes, businesses, and municipal infrastructure, as well as block transportation routes.
-In particular, the Negley Run and Four Mile Run watersheds are exemplars for these challenges and provide ideal test beds for innovative systems design and policy evaluation.
+In particular, the Negley Run watershed is an exemplar for these challenges and provides an ideal test bed for innovative systems design and policy evaluation.

-RAND’s work in these watersheds builds on a prior pilot project supported by the MacArthur Foundation that used a series of linked simulation models of Pittsburgh’s combined sewer system to simulate the frequency and volume of regional sewer overflows under a wide range of current and future scenarios and proposed infrastructure strategies.
+RAND’s work in this watershed builds on a prior pilot project supported by the MacArthur Foundation that used a series of linked simulation models of Pittsburgh’s combined sewer system to simulate the frequency and volume of regional sewer overflows under a wide range of current and future scenarios and proposed infrastructure strategies.